Elon Musk wants to fly you anywhere in the world in less than an hour

 Musk teased the idea at the end of a presentation about SpaceX's plans to land cargo ships on Mars in 2022.
 Spaceships carrying people should follow by 2024.

-The company is developing a giant reusable rocketship for those missions, known as the BFR, or "Big F--king Rocket."
+The company is developing a giant reusable rocketship for those missions -- called BFR, or Big Falcon Rocket.
+Inside the company, it's nicknamed the "Big F--king Rocket."
 It plans to start building the first one by the middle of next year.

 That's the same rocket that Musk says could be used to zoom people from city to city on Earth, traveling as fast as 27,000 kilometers per hour (17,000 mph).